pyinstaller/pyinstaller/doc/source/Manual.rst

     an optional list of paths to be searched before sys.path.

 ``hookspath``
-    an optional list of paths used to extend the hooks package.
+    an optional list of additional paths to search for hooks (hook-modules).
+Please refer to `Listing Hidden Imports`_ for details.

 ``excludes``
     an optional list of module or package names (their Python names, not path